11 Passive Income Ideas to Increase Your Cash Flow

 There are two categories of passive income, with various options and channels under each:

-Low investment streams: Require less money to set up and are low risk but have a lower earning potential.
+1. Low investment streams require less money to set up and are low risk but have a lower earning potential.
 Examples include affiliate marketing, drop shipping, and selling digital products.

-High investment streams: Require more capital to start and are higher risk but earning potential is greater.
+2. High investment streams require more capital to start and are higher risk but earning potential is greater.
 Examples include buy-to-let property, stock market trading, and investing in cryptocurrency.

 In this article, we’ll go deeper into what qualifies as passive income and offer some ideas you can try to start earning.

 Passive income is the opposite of active income.
 With active income, you are paid for the work you continuously do.
 Most careers or side hustles qualify as active income.
-With passive income, you do the work first, then collect payment over time—no further effort is required.
+With passive income, you do the work first, then collect payment over time—little or no further effort is required.

 Earning passive income can be an enticing idea, but it’s important to note that it can take some time to grow your investments.
 If you are looking for quick cash, you may want to consider starting a side hustle or pursuing a high-paying career path.